 On a more casual and simple side of things there is Putte’s Bar & Pizza.
-With it’s easy-going attitude, great selection of thin-crust artisanal pizzas and small batch beers it’s the kind of place you would make your dining room if it was nearby.
+With its easy-going attitude, great selection of thin-crust artisanal pizzas, and small-batch beers it’s the kind of place you would make your dining room if it was nearby.

-Drink: more than likely you will enjoy any random bar you stumble into in Helsinki but there are a couple places you have to try: Restaurant Grotesk terrace and The SpåraKOFF pub tram (aka beer streetcar).
-We found Grotesk terrace by complete accident but being the cocktail, beer, and hip hop fanatics that we are it ended up being our favourite patio.
+More than likely you will enjoy any random bar you stumble into in Helsinki but there are a couple of places you have to try: Restaurant Grotesk terrace and The SpåraKOFF pub tram (aka beer streetcar).
+We found Grotesk terrace by complete accident but being the cocktail, beer, and hip-hop fanatics that we are it ended up being our favourite patio.
 Tucked away near the restaurant through an alleyway, just down the street from Bier-Bier (another great place if you like beer and hard liquor) this terrace is a fun place to spend a few hours on.
 Koff pub tram, on the other hand, is a tourist destination, but you kind of have to do it, being a tourist in Helsinki and all: it’s a bar and a city tour in one!
 Plus the car itself is quite nice which makes for a great way to see Helsinki past the borders of Downtown.